Giorgio Adorno: Civil war

-Noble families had been locked in a series of conflict for several decades.
-The crisis came to an acme when Isnardo Guarco organized a revolt in the newly reconquered territories near Tuscany, but the rebellion was quickly sedated.
+Noble families had been locked in a series of conflicts for several decades.
+The crisis came to a head when Isnardo Guarco organized a revolt in the newly reconquered territories near Tuscany, but the rebellion was quickly suppressed.
 In December 1414, Battista Montaldo led a strong Guelph faction constituted of the Spinola, Vivaldi, Grilli, Negroni, Da Mare and Imperiali families against the Ghibelline families (Fregoso, Giustiniani, Promontorio, Soprani) who supported the Adorno dogeship.
 Street battles and homicides unfolded despite the calls for peace by the Archbishop.
 Noble families that owned large tracts of land along the Rivieras as well as the Apennines and the Oltregiogo (e.g. Fieschi and Doria), took part in the street riots according to their own interests.
 Even the communities in these regions participated in the conflict, siding with factions such as the Doria-Campofregoso and Spinola-Adorno in Savona.
 Finally, in the early months of 1415 a truce was reached but to avoid being ousted, the doge demanded help from the Duke of Milan who sent 300 soldiers.
-In retaliation, the Guelph fraction asked help from the Marquesse of Monferrat.
+In retaliation, the Guelph faction asked for help from the Marquesse of Monferrat.

 Faced with the collapse of the city, Barnaba di Guano, Giacomo Giustiniani and Antonio Doria gathered in the cathedral of Saint Lawrence and called for the end of the conflict.
 Finally, they managed to convince Giorgio to renounce the dogeship.
 He resigned on March 1415.
 The rule of the Republic was left to the Government of the Two Priors, Tommaso di Campofregoso and Jacopo Giustiniani.
 Once ousted, Giorgio Adorno obtained the governorship of Caffa and a yearly stipend of 300 ducats.